 - Guest Lounge

 The smallest rooms are the Superiors, which err on the side of functional rather than indulgent.
 Some of them only have internal windows.
 We'd definitely recommend upgrading to a much-bigger Deluxe or a Grand Deluxe View, which overlooks the Giralda.

-But the jewel in EME's crown has to be its exclusive Junior Suites; a duplex at the very top of the hotel.
+But the jewel in EME's crown has to be its exclusive Junior Suites; duplexes at the very top of the hotel.
 Their beds have a direct line of vision to the Giralda, and their terraces have fabulous views over Seville.

 Bathrooms throughout are a delight, with carved stone sinks, Molton Brown toiletries, walk-in rainforest showers and/or in-room tubs.